South Dakota

 Public policy advocacy is an essential strategy used by the Association to affect necessary and sustainable policy, system and environmental changes that help South Dakota citizens build healthier lives free of cardiovascular disease and stroke.

-Our efforts in South Dakota and its communities are focused on the following policy areas: Tobacco and Vaping, Access to Care, Medicaid Expansion, and Hypertension Prevention and Control.
+Our efforts in South Dakota and it’s communities are focused on the following policy areas: Cardiac Emergency Response Plans, Tobacco and Vaping, Access to Care, Heart and Stroke Systems and Healthy Nutrition.

 Contact Us